tompave/fun_with_flags/README.md

 * Distributed cache-busting.
 When a flag is persisted in Redis (created or updated), use Redis PubSub to notify all other Elixir nodes.
 When a node receives PubSub message it will reload the local cached copy of the flag.
 A node will ignore messages originated from the node itself (otherwise the originator node would reload the flag too).
 * Actor gates: enable or disable a flag for a specific data structure or primitive value.
 * Group gates: enable or disable a flag for a group, use your own logic to decide which data is in which group.
+* Ability to clear flag and gate data, to reset some rules.

 ### To do next